Indonesia, Malaysia agree to strengthen Asean, urge Myanmar to implement peace plans

 Following a meeting between the leaders at the state palace in Bogor outside Jakarta, Mr Widodo, better known as Jokowi, said: “We agreed that Asean must continue to play a central role in making the Indo-Pacific region peaceful, prosperous and stable.

-Mr Widodo was referring to the peace plan drawn up in April 2021 that was intended to bring an end to the chaos following the February 2021 military coup that has killed more than 2,000 people so far.
+that was intended to help end the chaos following the February 2021 military coup that has killed more than 2,000 people so far.

-The Malaysian Prime Minister’s two-day visit to Jakarta is his first since he was sworn into office on Nov 24.
+is his first since he was sworn into office on Nov 24.
 He is accompanied by several ministers.

 Mr Anwar, who arrived on Sunday, was given a 19-gun salute at the official welcoming ceremony at the palace on Monday.
 Mr Widodo also hosted an official banquet for Mr Anwar that day.

-Mr Widodo visited Kuala Lumpur in 2015.
+Mr Widodo had visited Kuala Lumpur in 2015.
 In turn, he received former Malaysian premiers Mahathir Mohamad in June 2018, Muhyiddin Yassin in February 2021 and Ismail Sabri Yaakob in November that year.

 The two current leaders also agreed to further strengthen the protection of migrant workers.